Open Science Policies - Open Access Policy

 -

-The procedure for validating the application of an equivalent license involves submitting a request to FCT for the application of a different license.
-The request must be addressed to politica-publicacoes@fct.pt and identify the publication in question, the alternative license to be applied and the justification for its use.
-The request will be analyzed and a decision made, taking into account the context of the situation under analysis and the possible convenience or necessity of applying a license other than those mentioned.
+The procedure for validating the application of an equivalent license involves submitting a request to the FCT to apply a license other than those mentioned above.
+The request must be sent to politica-publicacoes@fct.pt and identify the publication in question, the alternative license to be applied, and the justification for its use.
+The request will be reviewed, and a decision will be made, taking into account the context of the situation under review and the possible convenience or necessity of applying a license other than those mentioned above.

 -

-It is a license that meets the objectives of ensuring open access to the book, book chapter or monograph, taking into account the context of the situation under analysis.
+It is a license that fulfills the objectives of ensuring open access to the book, book chapter, or monograph, taking into account the context of the situation under analysis.